meijieli/CourseRelated/Artificial_Intelligence/Homework3/README.md

 Files:
 ---
-train.txt: contains the training data for 5574 SMS text messages dev.txt: contains the validation data test.txt: contains the test data classifier.py: the naive bayes classifier written in python, for detailed description, please refer to the comments in this file
+**train.txt**: contains the training data for 5574 SMS text messages

+**dev.txt**: contains the validation data

+**test.txt**: contains the test data

+**classifier.py**: the naive bayes classifier written in python, for detailed description, please refer to the comments in this file

 Sample Output:
 ---